oleystack/state/README.md

 ```

 ## State selectors
-Choose your own way to select state:
+Choose your own way to select state and rerender component **only when necessary**.

 ```jsx
 // 👍 Rerender when anything changed